TyrangYang/TyrangYang_blog_jekyll/_posts/2019-07-31-containers.md

 **NO iterator**

-Can be inplemented by list.
+Can be implemented by list.

 ---

 ## Queue

-Samilar thing with stack.
+Similar thing with stack.
 FIFO.

 **NO iterator**

-Can be inplemented by list.
+Can be implemented by list.

 ---

 ## Heap

-Heap is not a cantainer in STL but it is the basement of priority_queue.
+Heap is not a container in STL but it is the basement of priority_queue.

 Heap is a complete binary tree and array can store all elements in heap.
 However, we want to change the capacity of array.
 We can use a vector and some algorithm to make up a heap.